 \subsection{Limitations of Empirical Evidence}

 In Section \ref{sec:model-agnostic-grokking}, experimentation with linear regression may be criticised for the specificity of the learning setup required to demonstrate grokking and for the value of the final validation accuracy.
 We note that the first critique is not reasonable in the sense that we should be able to show grokking under ``normal'' circumstances since grokking does not appear under ``normal circumstances.''
-However, if one wanted to show that Claim \ref{claim:grokking-as-accessability} is a general theory of grokking, we should be able to see it at work in any learning setting which exhibits grokking.
-It could be the case that, with only one setting, we saw results consistent with Claim \ref{claim:grokking-as-accessability} but under another learning scenario, our claim could be proven false.
+However, if one wanted to widen the scope of learning settings where Mechanism \ref{mech:grokking-as-accessability} applies, further experimentation is needed.
+It could be the case that, with only one setting, we saw results consistent with Mechanism \ref{mech:grokking-as-accessability} but under another learning scenario, our mechanism could become inconsistent.
 We do not consider the second critique to be significant.
 For our purposes, grokking need not have $100\%$ accuracy as not all general solutions provide that.
 However, if this is desired, we provide a case where this occurs in Appendix \ref{sec:lr-with-specific-seed}.

 There are also reasonable critiques concerning the experimentation completed on GP classification.
 The most pressing might be concerns over the measurement of complexity as presented in Appendices \ref{sec:gpc-toy-complexity} and \ref{sec:gpc-algo-complexity}.
 This is due to the way the model is optimised.
 Namely, via maximisation of the evidence lower bound: